Mindset

 2. comparing your first chapter to everyone else's highlight reel

 That's not a fair comparison.
 It's not even a useful one.
-Your first year is supposed to look like a first year.
-Every instructor you admire had one too.
+Your progress is real, even when it's quiet.
+Trust it.

 3. believing you need to teach like someone else